Killthebug/Bika-Lims-Wiki/Home.md

 ## 10. Create an idserver start script

-Use the python binary from the instance's bin/plonectl script and create a similar script to start the id-server.
+Use the python binary from the instance's bin/plonectl script and create a similar script to start the id-server, noting the port number.

     #!/bin/sh
     PYTHON=/home/exmple/Python-2.6/bin/python